 We consider the classical problem of acoustic wave scattering by a single circular obstacle under a time-harmonic incident wave \citep{morse1986theoretical}.
 The problem involves solving the Helmholtz equation under boundary conditions that represent the interaction between the incident wave and the obstacle.
 The scattered wave field depends on the geometry of the obstacle and the properties of the surrounding medium, which in this case is unbounded.
-We illustrate this phenomenon in the case of a long cylinder in Figure \ref{fig:acoustic-scattering-3d}.
+We illustrate this phenomenon in the case of a long cylinder in \autoref{fig:acoustic-scattering}~(left).
 In numerical methods based on spatial discretization, the infinite domain is typically approximated by truncating the domain at a finite distance from the obstacle and imposing special boundary conditions to minimize artificial reflections.
 We begin by considering the Helmholtz equation:

-where $\mathbf{x} \in \mathbb{R}^{2}$ is the spatial coordinate, $u(\mathbf{x})$ is the unknown acoustic pressure field, $\Delta$ is the Laplacian operator, $k = \frac{\omega}{c}$ is the wavenumber, $\omega$ is the angular frequency, $c$ is the speed of sound in the medium, and $\Omega_{\text{P}}$ is the physical domain where the wave propagates.
+where $\mathbf{x} \in \mathbb{R}^{2}$ is the spatial coordinate, $u(\mathbf{x})$ is the unknown field, $\Delta$ is the Laplacian operator, $k = \frac{\omega}{c}$ is the wavenumber, $\omega$ is the angular frequency, $c$ is the speed of sound in the medium, and $\Omega_{\text{P}}$ is the physical domain where the wave propagates.
 It is important to note that the Helmholtz equation models a time-harmonic regime.
-The formulation assumes a steady-state oscillation at a fixed frequency \( \omega \), and the entire problem is posed in the frequency domain.
-Figure \ref{fig:acoustic-scattering} show the representation of the scattering problem considering the domain truncation.

-The acoustic pressure field is obtained by considering the incident and the scattered pressures due to the interaction with the obstacle.
-Therefore:
+The formulation assumes a steady-state oscillation at a fixed frequency $\omega$, and the entire problem is posed in the frequency domain. \autoref{fig:acoustic-scattering}~(right) shows the representation of the scattering problem considering the domain truncation.
+The field is obtained by considering the incident and the scattered fields due to the interaction with the obstacle.
+Therefore, we write it as:

-The incident wave is \( u_{\text{inc}} \), which is typically a known function describing the incoming acoustic field (e.g., a plane wave) in polar coordinates:
+The incident wave is \( u_{\text{inc}} \), which is typically a known function describing the incoming acoustic field.
+In our case, it is a plane wave that we can write in polar coordinates as:

 where \( A \) is the amplitude and \( k \) is the wavevector.
 Using the Jacobi-Anger expansion, the variables of the right term can be separated and expressed in Equation \ref{inc} as: